Sarah F. Thompson

 Welcome!

 In my research, I ask how key institutions can intervene to increase the political agency of women and indigenous populations, who are systematically excluded from state politics around the globe.
+To this end, the focus of my book project is on traditional governance.

 My research also considers: